 Grenache has had a stubborn hold on Australian vineyards since James Busby first imported it in the 1830s.
 Its ruggedness and adaptability to hot conditions made it ideal for the key historic zones of South Australia – McLaren Vale and the Barossa Valley – and its suitability for fortified production saw it retain demand through the first half of the 20th century when table wines were shunned for the heavy stuff.

-Given the kingship of shiraz now, it’s hard to imagine that it had become a liability by the 1980s, and grenache was about as economically viable as a weed.
+Given the kingship of shiraz now, it’s hard to imagine that it had become a liability by the 1980s – and grenache at this time was about as economically viable as a weed.
 With a state-wide surplus of some 10,000 tonnes in 1982, a government sponsored scheme saw hundreds of hectares of the oldest, low-yielding vineyards returned to farmland – with much eyed for development – while hundreds more were grafted to other varieties.

 At the time, riesling and chardonnay were the stars of Australian wine, with the latter achieving more than double the price per tonne of grenache, while riesling was 40 per cent more valuable than shiraz.
 It was chardonnay, though, that accounted for much of the grafting in the Barossa, and grenache was often the host.